Deborah Feldman: Berlin

 In 2014, Feldman moved to Berlin, settling in the Neukölln district, where she continued to work as a writer.
 Her first visit to the city had been deeply unsettling, given her family history and Berlin's Nazi past.
 But on her second visit, the city impressed her with its openness, its welcoming of refugees, and its many bookstores.
 After her first summer living there, she called the city her "secret paradise", and she resolved to stay.
-She quickly adapted to speaking and writing in German, due to its similarity with Yiddish.
+She quickly adapted to speaking and writing in German, due to its similarity with Yiddish, a West Germanic language.
 Feldman has said that "one of the biggest draws of being in Germany is the fact that the language is so similar to my mother language [Yiddish] that I feel a sense of familiarity, and that is powerful".
-After moving to Germany, Feldman became a German citizen; asked by Arnon Grunberg whether she identifies as a German, she affirmed that "yes, I'm German".
+After moving to Germany, Feldman became a German citizen in 2017; asked by Arnon Grunberg whether she identifies as a German, she affirmed that "yes, I'm German".
 She lives in Berlin with her German boyfriend, who is not Jewish.
 Feldman has said that "I see Berlin as the capital of the West; to me, it's a city where everyone can find a home, where everyone can find freedom, it's the last bastion against oppression".